 Toyoda planned that with Halsey and Mitscher lured away to the north by the lure of Ozawa’s aircraft carriers, the other three Japanese forces could fall on Vice Admiral Thomas C. Kinkaid’s 7th Fleet, the US invasion force, off Leyte island and, unhindered by aircraft from TF38’s carriers, destroy its amphibious vessels with gunfire and torpedoes.

 The forces involved on each side were prodigious, fully vindicating the description of the Battle of Leyte Gulf as the world’s greatest sea battle in numerical as well as strategic terms.
-On the Japanese side, Kurita’s Force ‘A’ and Force ‘B’ (1st Strike Force, Centre Force) comprised the super-battleships Yamato and Musashi, and battleship Nagato of Vice Admiral Matome Ugaki’s Battleship Division 1, battleships Kongo and Haruna of Vice Admiral Yoshio Suzuki’s Battleship Division 3, heavy cruisers Atago, Takao, Chokai and Maya of Kurita’s Cruiser Division 4, heavy cruisers Myoko and Haguro of Rear Admiral Shintaro Hashimoto’s Cruiser Division 5, heavy cruisers Kumano, Suzuya, Chikuma and Tone of Vice Admiral Kazutaka Shiraishi’s Cruiser Division 7, light cruiser Noshiro and fleet destroyers Shimakaze, Hayashimo, Akishimo, Kishinami, Okinami, Naganami, Asashimo, Hamanami and Fujinami of Rear Admiral Mikio Hayakawa’s Destroyer Squadron 2, and light cruiser Yahagi and fleet destroyers of Rear Admiral Susumu Kimura’s Destroyer Squadron 10.
+On the Japanese side, Kurita’s Force 'A' and Force 'B' (1st Strike Force, Centre Force) comprised the super-battleships Yamato and Musashi and the battleship Nagato of Vice Admiral Matome Ugaki’s Battleship Division 1, the battleships Kongo and Haruna of Vice Admiral Yoshio Suzuki’s Battleship Division 3, the heavy cruisers Atago, Takao, Chokai and Maya of Kurita’s Cruiser Division 4, the heavy cruisers Myoko and Haguro of Rear Admiral Shintaro Hashimoto’s Cruiser Division 5, the heavy cruisers Kumano, Suzuya, Chikuma and Tone of Vice Admiral Kazutaka Shiraishi’s Cruiser Division 7, the light cruiser Noshiro and the fleet destroyers Shimakaze, Hayashimo, Akishimo, Kishinami, Okinami, Naganami, Asashimo, Hamanami and Fujinami of Rear Admiral Mikio Hayakawa’s Destroyer Squadron 2, and lthe ight cruiser Yahagi and fleet destroyers of Rear Admiral Susumu Kimura’s Destroyer Squadron 10.

 The South-West Area Force also contributed Vice Admiral Naomasa Sakonju’s Transport Force with the heavy cruiser Aoba, light cruiser Kinu, destroyer Uranami, fast attack transport T-6, and landing ships T-101, T-102 and T-131.

-And to complete the Japanese offensive disposition there was Ozawa’s Mobile Force, Main Body, Northern Force of Toyoda’s Combined Fleet, comprising the fleet carrier Zuikaku, and light carriers Zuiho, Chitose and Chiyoda of Ozawa’s Carrier Division 3 , hybrid battleship/carriers Ise and Hyuga of Rear Admiral Chiaki Matsuda’s Carrier Division 4, destroyers Hatsutsuki, Akitsuki, Wakatsuki and Shimotsuki, light cruiser Isuzu and destroyers Maki, Kiri, Kuwa and Sugi of Rear Admiral Heitaro Edo’s Escort Squadron 31, Oyoda, Tama and Isuzu, and light cruisers Oyodo and Tama.
-The aircraft strength of the Mobile Force was only 116 machines (80 Mitsubishi A6M Reisen ‘Zero’ fighters, 25 Nakajima B6N ‘Jill’ level and torpedo bombers, four Nakajima B5N ‘Kate’ level and torpedo bombers, and seven Yokosuka D4Y ‘Judy’ dive-bombers) on the four carriers, while the hybrid battleship/carriers had no aircraft.
+And to complete the Japanese offensive disposition there was Ozawa’s Mobile Force, Main Body, Northern Force of Toyoda’s Combined Fleet, comprising the fleet carrier Zuikaku and the light carriers Zuiho, Chitose and Chiyoda of Ozawa’s Carrier Division 3, the hybrid battleship/carriers Ise and Hyuga of Rear Admiral Chiaki Matsuda’s Carrier Division 4, the destroyers Hatsutsuki, Akitsuki, Wakatsuki and Shimotsuki, light cruiser Isuzu and destroyers Maki, Kiri, Kuwa and Sugi of Rear Admiral Heitaro Edo’s Escort Squadron 31, Oyoda, Tama and Isuzu, and the light cruisers Oyodo and Tama.
+The aircraft strength of the Mobile Force was only 116 machines (80 Mitsubishi A6M Reisen 'Zero' fighters, 25 Nakajima B6N 'Jill' level and torpedo bombers, four Nakajima B5N 'Kate' level and torpedo bombers, and seven Yokosuka D4Y 'Judy' dive-bombers) on the four carriers, while the hybrid battleship/carriers had no aircraft.

 Also part of the Japanese force was the Mobile Force Supply Unit with the destroyer Akikaze, six 'Type D' escort vessels (CD-22, CD-29, CD-31, CD-33, CD-43 and CD-132) and two oilers (Jinei Maru and Takane Maru).